Why This Matters

 HFS+ (Hierarchical File System Plus)

-• macOS legacy standard—supported large files and journaling before APFS replaced it
+- macOS legacy standard that supported large files and journaling before APFS replaced it

-• Metadata-rich design stores extensive file attributes for Spotlight search and Finder integration
+- Metadata-rich design stores extensive file attributes that power features like Spotlight search and Finder integration

 APFS (Apple File System)

-• Flash/SSD optimized—Apple designed APFS specifically for solid-state storage characteristics like wear leveling
+- Flash/SSD optimized from the ground up.
+Apple designed APFS specifically for solid-state storage, accounting for characteristics like wear leveling and the performance profile of NAND flash.

-• Space sharing allows multiple volumes to share a single pool of storage, dynamically allocating space as needed
+- Space sharing allows multiple volumes within a container to draw from a single shared pool of storage, dynamically allocating space as needed rather than requiring fixed partition sizes

-• Native encryption and snapshots provide security and Time Machine backup support at the file system level
+- Native encryption and snapshots provide security and Time Machine backup support at the file system level.
+APFS also supports cloning, which creates instant file copies that share underlying storage blocks until one copy is modified.

 Advanced Copy-on-Write Systems

 Copy-on-write (COW) file systems never overwrite data in place.
-Instead, they write new data to a different location and update pointers.
-This enables powerful features like snapshots and self-healing.
+Instead, they write modified data to a new location on disk and then update the pointers.
+This preserves previous states automatically and enables powerful features like snapshots and self-healing.

 ZFS (Zettabyte File System)

-• Enterprise-grade features include snapshots, clones, compression, deduplication, and native RAID (RAID-Z) without hardware controllers
+- Enterprise-grade features include snapshots, clones, transparent compression, deduplication, and native RAID (called RAID-Z) without requiring hardware RAID controllers

 Btrfs (B-tree File System)

-• Linux-native COW system—designed as a modern alternative to ext4 with ZFS-like features under the GPL license
+- Linux-native COW system designed as a modern alternative to ext4 with ZFS-like features, released under the GPL license (which matters because ZFS's CDDL license creates compatibility issues with the Linux kernel)

-• Subvolumes and snapshots allow flexible partitioning and instant backups without traditional volume management
+- Subvolumes and snapshots allow flexible partitioning and instant backups without traditional volume management.
+A subvolume behaves like an independent file system but shares the same underlying storage pool.

-• Built-in RAID and checksumming provide data protection, though RAID 5/6 implementations remain experimental
+- Built-in RAID and checksumming provide data protection, though RAID 5/6 implementations are still considered experimental and not recommended for production use

-Compare: ZFS vs. Btrfs—both are copy-on-write systems with snapshots and checksumming, but ZFS is more mature and feature-complete while Btrfs is GPL-licensed and Linux-native.
-For exam questions about data integrity and self-healing storage, ZFS is the canonical example.
+Compare: ZFS vs. Btrfs are both copy-on-write systems with snapshots and checksumming, but ZFS is more mature and feature-complete while Btrfs is GPL-licensed and Linux-native.
+For questions about data integrity and self-healing storage, ZFS is the canonical example.
+For questions about a COW file system that integrates cleanly with the Linux kernel's licensing, Btrfs is the answer.

 Quick Reference Table